photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 # Advanced Settings #

 Basic system [config options](../../getting-started/config-options.md) such as thumbnail quality can be changed on the advanced settings page.
-You can also disable specific features and enable debug or read-only mode.
+You can also disable specific features and enable the debug or read-only mode.

 !!! attention ""
     Changing advanced settings always requires a restart to take effect.
 Selecting a different thumbnail image